 Matt joined Hancock Natural Resource Group in June, 2015 as the General Manager – Southern Division in HFM.
 On July 2, 2016, Matt was promoted to President of HFM.
 Matt’s responsibilities include leading a team of professionals to deliver maximum returns on HTRG client’s properties.
 Matt has been in the forest industry for 24 years with progressive increases in responsibilities in timber management with PCA, Georgia-Pacific, The Timber Company, Plum Creek and Soterra LLC.
 After two years with Soterra, Matt was promoted to VP of Operations and later President, where he developed multiple revenue streams such as a consulting group, retail pine straw business, a wetlands mitigation bank and wildlife outfitting.
 Matt is very passionate about developing people and building a team inspired to work together.
 Matt received his Bachelor of Science in Forest Resource Management from the University of Florida.

-Tony is responsible for the development of new investment strategies and growth initiatives, client investment governance and identifying and mitigating risk exposures related to HNRG’s investment process, products and client investments.
+Tony is responsible for the development of new investment strategies and growth initiatives, client investment governance and identifying and mitigating risk exposures related to HNRG’s timberland investment process, products and client investments.
 Tony is a member of the HNRG NRIC.
-In addition, he is directly involved with business development activities, structuring investment management agreements, and designing timberland and farmland investment goals and constraints.
+In addition, he is directly involved with business development activities, structuring investment management agreements, and designing timberland investment goals and constraints.
 Before joining HNRG in 2016, Tony was Senior Vice President, Investments with Resource Management Service, LLC where he directed portfolio management, client relations, business development and investment research.
 Tony has chaired the NCREIF Timberland Committee.
 Tony holds a PhD in Forestry from the University of Georgia, an MS in Forestry from North Carolina State University and a BS in Computer Science from James Madison University.
 Tony was also a Captain in the U.S. Army Reserve.